How long has LASIK been performed?

 - unlimited post-operative check-ups in the first 12 months

-- any enhancements (retreatments), which are very unlikely
+- any enhancements (retreatments) within one year, which are very unlikely

 INTRALASE LASIK is an extra $400 per eye.